segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Audience exited

-Send an event when the profile exits the audience.
+Send a Track event when the profile exits the audience.

 Example use cases: